15 Uses For Bacon Grease

 How do you know if bacon grease has gone bad?

-• Has it changed color?
+- Color: Has it changed color?
 Don’t trust it if it has.
-And keep in mind, blue, green, gray, or brown tinge in the fat definitely indicates rotten fat.
+Blue, green, gray, or brown tinge in the fat definitely indicates rotten fat.
 Throw it away if you see any of that.

-• Smell: Does it smell different than bacon?
+- Smell: Does it smell different than bacon?
 If yes, don’t use it.
 Once it goes bad it can smell sour, fishy, or have a rotten-like smell.
-Now that last one should be a dead giveaway.
-When in doubt, throw it out!
+When in doubt, throw it out.

-• Texture: If you aren’t sure, touch it with a clean finger and if it’s slimy or sticky then just do not use it.
+- Texture: Touch it with a clean finger.
+If it’s slimy or sticky then do not use it.

-• Mold: If stored well you probably won’t see this but if you do see any mold well then, say see ya later alligator.
+- Mold: If you do see mold, say see ya later alligator.